intuition-dev/intuDocs/meta-slides/10_pillars.md

 # Solution
 LOGO

+A key pillar is to be able to develop faster than rate of change or requirements, customers and market.
 Below I have outlined the pillars that will lead a company to the next level in software development productivity and efficiencies.